Follow the procedures below to invite a J-1 scholar in the short-term scholar, research scholar, or professor category.

 Immigration regulations require ISSS to report to the government database (SEVIS) the scholar’s arrival at the UMN.
-Therefore, to maintain J legal status, scholars MUST report to ISSS within 25 days of the start date shown on their DS-2019 form to complete their mandatory Scholar Check-In.
-If a scholar is delayed and cannot meet the reporting requirement, the UMN hosting department should request new DS-2019 dates by submitting the online Amendment Form.
-When scholars report to ISSS, they need to bring all of their visa documents.
+Therefore, to maintain J legal status, scholars MUST report their arrival to ISSS within 25 days of the start date shown on their DS-2019 form to complete their mandatory Scholar Check-In.
+If a scholar is delayed and cannot meet the reporting requirement, the UMN host department should request new DS-2019 dates by submitting the J-1 Amendment Request on MyISSS.
+When scholars complete their check-in, they need to submit copies of all of their visa documents.

-We also strongly recommend that scholars attend an orientation session, hosted weekly by ISSS.
+We also strongly recommend that scholars attend an orientation session.